apify/crawlee/README.md

 such as `APIFY_INTERNAL_PORT` or `APIFY_STARTED_AT`, and the input is obtained by calling the `Apifier.getInput()` function.

-The `context` object can be directly obtained as follows:
+The `context` object can also be obtained as follows:

 ```javascript
 Apifier.getContext().then((context) => {